Minimizing convex quadratic with variable precision conjugate gradients: Analysis of inexact CG

-Some comments are in order at this stage. \begin{enumerate} \item Both \req{nEj-FOM} and \req{nEj-CG} assume the primal-dual norm is the natural norm for measuring the size of the error matrices $E_j$.
-While this may be true in certain applications, it makes these requirements difficult to verify as such in other cases. \item Even discounting that potential difficulty, \req{nEj-FOM} and \req{nEj-CG} remain unfortunately impractical, since they involve quantites, such as $\normAi{b}$, $\normA{v_j}$ or $\normA{p_j}$, which cannot be computed readily in the course of the FOM or CG algorithm.
-Moreover, $\normAi{r_k}$ in \req{condr} is also unavailable in practice. \item Observe that \req{nEj-FOM} allows a growth of the error in $\|r_j\|^{-1}$ while \req{nEj-CG} allows a growth of the order of $\|r_j\|^{-2}\normA{p_j}$ instead. \item In \req{nEj-FOM}, the minimum with one is taken to ensure that the relative error remains meaningful (while at the same time allowing to apply Lemma~\ref{lem:use}).
-This guarantee is automatic in \req{nEj-CG}. \item The $\phi_j$ appearing in \req{nEj-FOM} and \req{nEj-CG} may be considered as an ``error management strategy'', in that they potentially allow for mitigating the direct effect of the residual norm in the definition of the error bound.
-A simple choice is to define $\phi_j = n$ for all $j$, which obviously satisfies \req{sumphiinv}.
-We will show below that they can be used to further advantage. \end{enumerate}
+Some additional comments on Theorem~\ref{CG-bounds} are in order at this stage. \begin{enumerate} \item (\ref{nEj-CG}) assumes that the primal-dual norm is the natural norm for measuring the size of the error matrices $E_j$.
+While this may be true in certain applications, $\normAiA{E_j}$ may be difficult to compute or estimate in practice. \item Even discounting that potential difficulty, verifying conditions~(\ref{nEj-CG}) and~(\ref{condr}) remains impractical, as the quantities $\normA{p_j}$, $\normAi{b}$, and $\normAi{r_k}$ are not readily available in the course of the inexact CG algorithm. \item The $\phi_j$ appearing in (\ref{nEj-CG}) may be used as part of a global ``error management strategy''.
+A simple choice that obviously satisfies (\ref{sumphiinv}) is to define $\phi_j = k_{\max}$ for all $j$, where $k_{\max}$ is the maximum allowable number of iterations.
+In fact, the $\phi_j$ can be used to further advantage. \end{enumerate}